myvart/odin-recipes/README.md

 # Odin Recipes

-This repository presents the codebase of my solution to Odin Project: Recipes assignment.
+This repository presents the codebase of my solution to Odin Project Foundation Course: Recipes assignment.